-In 2001, the Serpentine Society, along with the Women’s Center, the Office of the Dean of Students, and the Office of the Vice President of Student Affairs founded, nurtured, and grew a sustainable LGBTQ Center on Grounds.
+In 2001, QVA, along with the Women’s Center, the Office of the Dean of Students, and the Office of the Vice President of Student Affairs founded and nurtured the LGBTQ Center on Grounds.

 Today, the Center’s office space is provided by Newcomb Hall while the salary and benefits for the LGBTQ Student Services and Center Coordinator are fully funded by the Office of the Dean of Students.
-Since then, the Society has provided recurring annual financial support to the center ($10,000+ per year) to bolster targeted programs and services like QVA Scholar receptions, the annual “Love Is” t-shirt campaign, Lavender Graduation, and more, for the benefit of the LGBTQ+ community at UVA.
+QVA has provided recurring annual financial support to the center ($10,000+ per year) to bolster targeted programs and services like QVA Scholar receptions, the annual “Love Is” t-shirt campaign, Lavender Graduation, and more, for the benefit of the LGBTQ+ community at UVA.

 Overview of the Center

 The mission of the LGBTQ Center is to foster the development of LGBTQ students, faculty, staff, alumni and allies.
 It works to raise awareness and inclusion of sexual and gender diversities through programs, outreach, and services that support the advancement of the LGBTQ community.